 - family or relationship problems

-- psychological symptoms associated with medical issues, such as cancer or disability
+- result of medical issues, such as cancer or disability

 - psychological issues